Client account reconciliation: quick reference

 Put a recurring process in place to reconcile your client account at least once every five weeks.
 The reconciliation must compare the balance on the client account bank statement, the total of all individual client ledger balances, and a cash book balance.
 Document who is responsible for carrying out the reconciliation and who reviews it.
 Reconciliation records must be retained for at least six years.

 SRA-authorised bodies must have a COFA whose role is to ensure the firm complies with the Accounts Rules.
-The COFA must be registered with the SRA.
-If you are a sole practitioner, you are the COFA by default.
+The COFA must be approved by the SRA.
+In a recognised sole practice, the SRA can deem the sole principal to be the COLP and COFA on authorisation, but approval is still required.
 Ensure the COFA has adequate training and access to all financial records.

 Every person in the firm who handles client money must understand the rules.
 Provide written procedures covering what counts as client money, how to identify it, the requirement to pay it into the client account promptly, and how to request payments out.
 Keep records of training provided.

 When you receive client money, you must pay it into the client account promptly.
 The SRA does not define a specific number of days, but best practice is to bank client money on the day of receipt or the next working day.
-The only exceptions are:
+The only exceptions under Rule 2.3 are:

 You may only withdraw money from the client account in specific circumstances under Rule 5: